karttur/basin_extract_docs/_posts/2020/2020-10-18-basin-delineate-pydev-git-make.markdown

 This post outlines how to create a [GitHub](https://github.com) repo with a default _main_ branch and a _dev_(elopment) branch using [git command line tool](https://karttur.github.io/git-vcs/git/git-commandline-install/).
 You have to register a free account with [GitHub](https://github.com) and then [create a repository](https://karttur.github.io/git-vcs/git/git-github/).
 The name of the repo with the _basin_extract_ code is called _basin_extract_.
 For a more detailed instruction on creating a new repo, see the post [Remote repositories with GitHub](https://karttur.github.io/git-vcs/git/git-github/).

 ![github-settings-menu-SSH-keys](../../images/github-code-alts.png){: .pull-right}
 When the new repo is created, click on the green button <span class='button'>Code</span>.
-There are (in November 2020) 4 alternatives for cloning, plus the additinal options [Open with GitHub Desktop] and [Download ZIP].
+There are (in November 2020) 4 alternatives for cloning, plus the additional options [Open with GitHub Desktop] and [Download ZIP].
 Copy the text for the clone alternative [SSH], as shown in the figure to the right.

 ## Clone to local repo